populov/android-i18n-plurals/README.md

-This is a clone of [android-i18n-plurals](https://code.google.com/p/android-i18n-plurals/) project, adopted for Gradle build and Maven artifact publishing.
+This is a clone of [android-i18n-plurals](https://code.google.com/p/android-i18n-plurals/) project, adapted for Gradle build and Maven artifact publishing.

 android-i18n-plurals
 ====================